 - A. It is of utmost importance when producing social content that the profile and posts represent Biola University's brand and message.
-Keep in mind Biola University's Mission, Vision and Values to uphold biblically centered education, scholarship and service - equipping men and women in mind and character to impact the world for the Lord Jesus Christ.
-For each post, consider if it reflects one or more of the following: - a.
-A community abiding in truth. - b.
-A community abounding in grace. - c.
-A community compelled by Christ's love. - d.
-A diverse community that encourages all believers. - e.
-A relevant and redemptive voice in this changing world.
+Keep in mind the university's mission to uphold biblically centered education, scholarship and service equipping men and women in mind and character to impact the world for the Lord Jesus Christ.
+For each post, consider if it reflects one or more of the following:

+- a.
+A community abiding in truth.

+- b.
+A community abounding in grace.

+- c.
+A community compelled by Christ's love.

+- d.
+A diverse community that encourages all believers.